jiadongdan/jiadongdan.github.io/content/about/_index.md

         other_info: ''
 ---

-I am a [Schmidt AI in Science Fellow][1] at the National University of Singapore (NUS) working at the intersection of machine learning (ML) and scanning transmission electron microscopy (STEM).
+I am an [Eric and Wendy Schmidt AI in Science Fellow][1] at the National University of Singapore (NUS) working at the intersection of machine learning (ML) and scanning transmission electron microscopy (STEM).
 Supervised by Prof. [Stephen J. Pennycook][2], my dissertation focused on using ML to efficiently identify quantum defects in atomic resolution STEM images.
 In my current postdoctoral role in Asist.
 Prof. [Duane Loh][2]'s group, I am interested in finding an efficient and explainable ML framework that describes a wide variety of important materials with disorder as a hierarchy of structural motifs.

 I am grateful to be supported by the **Eric and Wendy Schmidt AI in Science Fellowship**.